Key Points

 While TPS refers to the Toyota Production System, it can also be applied to almost every facet of your organization.

-A large healthcare system made the decision to implement TPS in their facilities.
+A large healthcare system decided to implement TPS in their facilities.
 The application of TPS was focused on operational aspects using lean tools.
-A more integrative approach focused on task, structural, and cultural level of the organization.
-Below were some the conclusions from their implementation:
+A more integrative approach focused on the task, structural, and cultural level of the organization.
+Below are some of the conclusions from their implementation:

 2. Every customer-supplier connection must be direct, and there must be an unambiguous yes-or-no way to send requests and receive responses – direct communication between the patient and the caregiver, improved communication between caregivers regarding the patient’s condition and plan of care, and secured access to patient information.